 Maureen Corrigan is America’s most trusted and beloved book critic.
 Her distinctive voice is at once incisive and accessible, like a well-read friend who always sends you home with a good book to read.

 For more than twenty years Maureen has been the book critic for NPR’s Fresh Air.
-She is also a columnist for The Washington Post and the critic-in-residence at Georgetown University where her courses are very popular.
+She is also a columnist for The Washington Post and The Nicky and Jamie Grant Distinguished Professor of the Practice in Literary Criticism at Georgetown University where her courses are very popular.
 As a lecturer she’s been described as “brilliant,” “hilarious,” “passionate” and “eloquent.”
 She is the author of two books of her own; Leave me Alone I’m Reading and So We Read On: How the Great Gatsby Came to Be and Why it Endures, which was named one of the ten best books of the year by Library Journal.